javl/linger/README.md

 # Linger #

 ## short ##

-Often smartphones remember every wifi network they have been connected to in the past.
-Your phone will call out the names of these know networks to see if it will get a response from a known router, meaning it should be able to connect again.
+Most mobile devices (such as smartphones) remember every wifi network they have been connected to in the past.
+Your phone will call out the names of these known networks to see if it will get a response from a known router, meaning it should be able to connect to its wifi network again.

-As this broadcasted list contains 'unique' information, it can be used to fingerprint and track individuals, something that is being done more and more and for various reasons.
+As these signals sent from your phone contain ‘unique’ information, they can be used to fingerprint and track individuals, something that is being done by multiple parties and for various reasons.
+Shops for instance, use this data to track how many people walk by, how many actually come into the store, and how much time you’ve spent in the candy aisle before making your choice.

-Following the logic that these signals can be seen as a person, this installation generates a large virtual crowd by listening for and collecting these wifi signals from everyone who comes into range and repeating them endlessly.
-The physical you might have left, but your virtual version will stay forever.
+Linger is a small, portable device that allows you to (following the logic that these signals can be seen as a person) create a virtual crowd by storing and re-broadcasting these wifi signals from everyone who comes into range.
+Their physical body might have left, but their virtual version will stay with you forever.

 ## short (tech version) ##
 Linger listens for and stores probe requests coming from WIFI enabled